Can You Get Food Poisoning From Mushrooms?

 Salmonella: This bacterium is one of the most common causes of foodborne illness.
 It can contaminate mushrooms if grown in contaminated soil, handled by someone with Salmonella, or if they come into contact with contaminated water or surfaces.
 Symptoms of Salmonella poisoning can include nausea, vomiting, abdominal cramps, diarrhea, fever, and headache.

 Listeria monocytogenes: This bacterium can survive and grow under refrigeration temperatures, making it particularly difficult to control.
 Contaminated mushrooms can lead to listeriosis, a severe infection that can cause fever, muscle aches, and diarrhea.
-In severe cases, the infection can spread to the nervous system, causing headaches, stiff neck, confusion, and even death.
+In severe cases, the disease can spread to the nervous system, causing headaches, stiff neck, confusion, and even death.
 Listeriosis is particularly dangerous for pregnant women, as it can lead to miscarriage or life-threatening newborn infection.

 Staphylococcus aureus: This bacterium is often carried by humans and can be transferred to mushrooms through improper handling or if the mushrooms come into contact with contaminated surfaces.
 The toxin produced by this bacterium can survive cooking.
 It can cause staphylococcal food poisoning, with symptoms including rapid onset of nausea, vomiting, abdominal cramping, headache, and changes in blood pressure and pulse rate.